jazcarate/cloudflare-worker-google-oauth/README.md

 activate Google API
-note left of Google API: Google now\nhas a session\nfor the user Google API-->Client: Go back to the Cloudflare Worker with a `token` Client->Cloudflare Worker: GET /auth with a `token` activate Cloudflare Worker note left of Cloudflare Worker: An auth is stored in the KV with the code Cloudflare Worker-->Client: Go back to the original request with the auth cookie
+note left of Google API: Google now\nhas a session\nfor the user Google API-->Client: Go back to the Cloudflare Worker with a `token` Client->Cloudflare Worker: GET /auth with a `code` Cloudflare Worker->Google API: Exchange `code` for a `token` Google API-->Cloudflare Worker: a token activate Cloudflare Worker note left of Cloudflare Worker: An auth is stored in the KV with the code Cloudflare Worker-->Client: Go back to the original request with the auth cookie